 Predation also plays a role in herring population dynamics, as they are a primary forage fish within the Prince William Sound ecosystem.
 It is plausible that the small herring population is fighting an on-going disease problem and is further being kept in check by predators such as whales, seals, sea lions and seabirds.

-Despite the numerous studies directed at understanding the effects of oil on herring, the causes constraining population recovery are not well understood.
 A combination of factors, including disease, predation and poor recruitment appear to contribute to the continued suppression of herring populations in the Sound.
-In summary, PWS Pacific herring have not met their recovery objective.
 No strongly successful year class has been recruited into the population and health indices suggest that herring in the Sound are not fit.
-Therefore, the Pacific herring are considered to be NOT RECOVERING from the effects of the spill.
+However, the biomass has remained relatively stable over the past seven years but at a lower tonnage than can support a sustainable commercial fishery.

 Click HERE for more information on Trustee Council funded studies of pacific herring.